You are here

 EJ Assessment Report: Chapter 246-296 WAC a Rule Concerning Drinking Water State Revolving Fund Loan Program

-07/21/2023 07/18/2023 Ongoing Puget Sound Partnership Capital project, grant, or loan award of at least $12 million PSAR Large Capital Grant Round Request for Proposals The Puget Sound Acquisition and Restoration large capital grant round requested proposals for projects that recover salmon and protect and recover salmon habitat in Puget Sound.
+07/21/2023 07/18/2023 10/23/2024 Puget Sound Partnership Capital project, grant, or loan award of at least $12 million PSAR Large Capital Grant Round Request for Proposals The Puget Sound Acquisition and Restoration large capital grant round requested proposals for projects that recover salmon and protect and recover salmon habitat in Puget Sound.
 The state legislature appropriates money for PSAR every 2 years in the Capital Budget.
 The projects selected and ranked on a Capital Projects list will be part of the Capital Budget request submitted for the 2025 Legislative session.
 Community engagement followed our agency's draft community engagement and tribal engagement policies.
 The Salmon Team with guidance from our Environmental Justice Team scheduled outreach opportunities, offered tribal consultation, and provided an online public comment form to collect responses.
-Ongoing
+Completed

 Pages